Toward Real-World Voice Disorder Classification: Introduction

-Nevertheless, current NN-based solutions are not optimal in practical applications due to two main challenges.
-First, to achieve state-of-the-art performance, large and deep model structures of neural networks are \EDITAGE{typically} designed.
-However, \EDITAGE{the} limited memory and computational resources of embedded systems allow little room for models to increase \EDITAGE{the number of} parameters.
-Second, the domain mismatch between \EDITAGE{the} standardized training data and testing data acquired from real-world scenarios substantially degrades the accuracy.
+Nevertheless, current NN-based solutions are not optimal for practical applications due to two main challenges.
+First, to achieve state-of-the-art performance, large and deep model structures of neural networks are typically designed.
+However, the limited memory and computational resources of embedded systems provide little room for models to increase the number of parameters.
+Second, the domain mismatch between the standardized training data and testing data acquired from real-world scenarios substantially degrades the accuracy.

-\EDITAGE{Because} a large model requires \EDITAGE{a} huge memory capacity and computational resources, there are typically three common solutions to achieve real-time processing on embedded systems\EDITAGE{:} quantization techniques, knowledge distillation, and factorized convolutional neural networks (CNN).
-Quantization is a technique \EDITAGE{that replaces the} arithmetic of 32-bit floating points with that of integers~\cite{jacob2018quantization} or powers of two~\cite{lin2021seofp}, implemented with a much lower latency on commonly available hardware.
-Moreover, \EDITAGE{owing} to the limited \EDITAGE{number} of quantized values, representations of even lower bits can be applied to further reduce the usage of memory.
-An alternative solution, knowledge distillation, is the process of transferring the knowledge from a large network, \EDITAGE{particularly} for an ensemble of models, to a small one~\cite{hinton2015distilling}.
-The outputs generated by the cumbersome but well-trained network act as additional labels \EDITAGE{for} the distilled network.
-Thus, by imitating the behavior of a large network, a distilled network can achieve better performance than using only true labels. \EDITAGE{Finally}, the standard CNN can be \EDITAGE{regarded} as a combination of spatial convolution in each channel (also called \textit{intra-channel convolution}) and linear projection across channels simultaneously~\cite{wang2017factorized}. \EDITAGE{Therefore,} the factorized CNN was devised to rearrange the spatial convolution~\cite{romera2017erfnet} or \EDITAGE{address} these two parts separately~\cite{howard2017mobilenets} \EDITAGE{to reduce} memory and computation.
+Because a large model requires a huge memory capacity and computational resources, there are typically three common solutions to achieve real-time processing on embedded systems: quantization techniques, knowledge distillation, and factorized convolutional neural networks (CNNs).
+Quantization is a technique that replaces the arithmetic of 32-bit floating points with that of integers~\cite{jacob2018quantization} or powers of two~\cite{lin2021seofp}, allowing for a much lower latency on commonly available hardware.
+Moreover, owing to the limited number of quantized values, representations with even lower bits can be applied to further reduce the usage of memory.
+An alternative solution, knowledge distillation is the process of transferring knowledge from a large network, particularly for an ensemble of models, to a small one~\cite{hinton2015distilling}.
+The outputs generated by the cumbersome but well-trained network act as additional labels for the distilled network.
+By imitating the behavior of a large network, a distilled network can achieve better performance than using only true labels.
+Finally, the standard CNN can be regarded as a combination of spatial convolution in each channel (also called \textit{intra-channel convolution}) and linear projection across channels simultaneously~\cite{wang2017factorized}.
+The factorized CNN was developed to rearrange the spatial convolution~\cite{romera2017erfnet} or address these two parts separately~\cite{howard2017mobilenets} to reduce memory and computation.